 Click Here to File a Kansas Stop Notice Document

-LienItNow.com prepares, files and serves Kansas Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Kansas Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the lien claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Kansas Lien Amendment Document